microsoft/vscode-docs/docs/editor/workspace-trust.md

 In Restricted Mode, any extension that doesn't support Workspace Trust will be disabled and all UI elements such as Activity bar icons and commands will not be displayed.

 You can override an extension's Workspace Trust support level with the `extensions.supportUntrustedWorkspaces` setting but do so with care.
-[Enabling extensions](#enabling-extensions) has move details.
+[Enabling extensions](#enabling-extensions) has more details.

 <!-- List of popular extensions that currently need this override. -->